Skip to content

 Triggered Sends

-Triggered sends allow external systems or CRM automation to initiate real-time email sends.
+External systems or CRM automation can initiate real-time email sends through triggered sends.

 MethodTrigger SourceBest For

-MC Connect Triggered SendSalesforce Flow, Apex, Process BuilderCRM-initiated transactional emails (welcome, confirmation)
+MC Connect Triggered SendSalesforce Flow, ApexCRM-initiated transactional emails (welcome, confirmation)

 REST API Transactional MessagingAny external systemMulti-channel transactional messages (email + SMS)